" " " " Creative Arts

 3. It is NOT necessary for exhibitors to have entered in a county fair before entering into the State Fair.

-4. Supervisors and department workers will be allowed to enter exhibits for display only.
+4. Supervisors and department workers will be allowed to enter exhibits for display only in their department.
+They may enter as an exhibitor in a department they are not working in.
 Judges may enter only in areas where they are not judging.

 5. The right is reserved to reject any entry deemed unsuitable for exhibition, or infringes on copyrights.